 AMERICAN shutters have almost three decades of experience in the South African market and having pioneered the shutter industry locally, they have the experience and national footprint to advise on the best product for specific locations.

-What is your primarily objective for installing shutters?
+What is your primary objective for installing shutters?
 Is it purely for their design value or is it more specific such as privacy, security, light- and ventilation-control, sound or thermal insulation or to divide an open plan area when required.

-“Security shutters are ideal alternatives to unattractive security gates and burglar bars.
-Made from aluminium, AMERICAN shutters’ security shutter range with adjustable louvres is reinforced with steel rods and has a spring-loaded bolt system and key-lock,” says Karina Palmer.
+“Security Shutters are ideal alternatives to unattractive security gates and burglar bars.
+Made from aluminium, AMERICAN shutters’ Security Shutter range with adjustable louvres is reinforced with steel rods and has a spring-loaded bolt system and key-lock,” says Karina Palmer.

 If privacy and light-control are a concern, then it is vital to ensure that timber frames are manufactured to overlap one another to achieve maximum privacy and improved light block-out.

 To determine what type of shutters will work best in your space, analyse the architectural and interior design layout of the room.
-Consider the impact the shutters will have on the space when open and closed; is there enough space to stack bi-fold shutters, swing open hinged shutters or is there enough space on the side of the opening to accommodate by-pass shutters in order to avoid taking window or door space.
+Consider the impact the shutters will have on the space when open and closed; is there enough space to stack Bi-Fold shutters, swing open hinged shutters or is there enough space on the side of the opening to accommodate by-pass shutters in order to avoid taking window or door space.

 Once the type of shutters has been decided upon there are further choices to make such as the number of panels.
 Remember to consider the configuration of the windows and doors on which the shutters are to be installed and how the shutters will line-up with the framework of these.